lbstroud/documentation/gvs/index.rst

 * The values list must be returned to Scalr in JSON format.
 * A TTL setting is required in the JSON.
 The TTL should have a numerical value, this value will determine the time in seconds that the endpoint will recheck for values.
 If no value is provided, Scalr will default the TTL setting to 0.
+* Values cannot have more than 255 characters.
+* There is a max number of 64 labels.

 .. |remote_gv| raw:: html